Altinn/altinn-studio-docs/content/technology/jest/_index.md

  expect(spy).toHaveBeenCalled();
 ```

-It might also be usefull to take alook at [jest expect](https://jestjs.io/docs/en/expect) for inspiration on other test methods to run expect on
+ou can read more about Jest.expect() here: [Jest.expect()](https://jestjs.io/docs/en/expect)

 #### Testing with Material UI
-When using the above way of testing Material ui will be excluded from the component, meaning that opening a Material UI modal with a simulated click does not necessary give you the desired output.
+In the example above, Material-UI will be excluded from the component.
+This means that opening a Material UI modal with a simulated click does not necessary give you the desired output.
 Simulating a click on a Material ui button however works (unsure which other compoent this works for and not).
 If you want to simulate a click on a button this can be done using the buttons id and the simulate method from enzyme
 the following way: